Frederick Middleton: Canadian military career

 On 23 April, the steamer Northcote left from Swift Current, arriving at Fish Creek on 5 May, after the battle.
 With his resupply in place, on 5 May Middleton set off for Batoche., with the steamboat following on the river.
 On 9 May, the Northcote was stopped by a cable that Dumont had laid across the river outside of Batoche, and its U.S. captain turned back when the boat came under fire.
 The Northcote acted as a diversion to draw out the Métis, and at the same time, the Middleton's column arrived at Batoche.
 Seeing his troops beginning to panic again, Middleton ordered his wagons to be drawn into a circle to form a strong defensive position.
 On 11 May, Middleton observed that the outnumbered Métis and Cree had to rush from position to position in defence of Batoche, and on the morning of 12 May, Middleton ordered his artillery to open fire on his opponents to pin them down while his infantry advanced.
 Nothing had happened as infantry claimed not to hear the fire of the artillery; after accusing his men of cowardice, Middleton attacked again in the afternoon and with a battalion, commanded by Conservative MP Colonel Arthur Williams, leading the attack.
 Inspired by the example of Williams's battalion, other battalions charged forward.
 Shouting enthusiastically, the troops raced down from the hill, and the disheartened Métis and Cree fighters were either killed or fleeing.

 Morton described Middleton as cautious, but a highly professional officer who was a better tactician than Dumont.
-He had brought the war to a swift conclusion in a manner that was much less bloodier than it could have been.
+He had brought the war to a swift conclusion in a manner that was much less bloody than it could have been.
 For his service in the war, Middleton was knighted by Queen Victoria in 1885.
 He also received the thanks of the Parliament of Canada and the sum of $20,000.

 He resigned as head of the militia in 1890 when a select committee report of the House of Commons criticized him for the misappropriation of furs from a Scotch-Indian Charles Bremner and his Cree wife Emily Bremner, during the rebellion.

 There were also other criticisms of Middleton's command during the rebellion, such as his hesitancy to unleash the Canadian Militia troops to assault the Métis positions at Batoche, and unfair treatment and poor maintenance accorded the troops under his command.
 Returning to England, he was made Master of the Jewel Office.